-An Islamic mortgage in 2023 is by definition a house financing facility elaborated in accordance to the principle of Islamic finance which doesn’t allow the use of interests within a halal home loan.
+An Islamic mortgage in 2023 is by definition a halal home purchage financing facility elaborated in accordance to the principle of Islamic finance which doesn’t allow the use of interests within a halal home loan.

-The halal home loan is different from a conventional mortgage where the home buyer borrows money from a bank which is then repaid with interest, Sharia compliant Islamic mortgages are based upon the Islamic finance principles of a co-ownership (Diminishing Musharaka) mortgage and leasing (Ijara) mortgage.
+The halal mortgage is different from a conventional mortgage where the home buyer borrows money from a bank which is then repaid with interest, Sharia compliant Islamic mortgages are based upon the Islamic finance principles of a co-ownership (Diminishing Musharaka) mortgage and leasing (Ijara) mortgage.

-The Islamic mortgage is becoming nowadays very popular and is dedicated to Muslims as well as non-Muslims who are opting for an ethical way to finance their future home and more and more Islamic banks are offering them a financing solution in accordance with the principles of Islamic Finance by using a Halal loan.
+The Islamic mortgage in 2023 is becoming nowadays very popular and is dedicated to Muslims as well as non-Muslims who are opting for an ethical way to finance their future home and more and more Islamic banks are offering them a financing solution in accordance with the principles of Islamic Finance by using a Halal loan.

 Islamic real estate financing in 2023 can be divided into two main categories: the first one being Murabaha and Ijara which are financing options that do not rely on profits and losses sharing and applies to Muslim individuals.

 THE THREE MAIN TYPES OF ISLAMIC MORTGAGES IN 2023